andrii-kusch/fetch-rewards/README.md

 ## Testing

 Even though Docker Compose executes unittest test cases during deployment, you may choose to run them manually.
-For that run
+For that run from project root:

 ```